hasti2811/ecs-assignment/README.md

 # My Production level ECS project

-### In this project I deploy a containerised app using Docker to AWS with Infrastructure as Code using Terraform and automating developer changes using GitHub Actions as my CI/CD.
+### In this project I deploy a containerised app using Docker to AWS with Infrastructure as Code using Terraform and automate developer changes using GitHub Actions as my CI/CD.

 ## Project Overview